Fast Track Diploma Requirements

 |HLTH 2511||Introduction to Pharmacology|

-Successful completion of the courses requires a minimum of 50 percent on the final exam and a minimum of 60 percent in the course overall.
+Successful completion of the courses requires a minimum of 50% on the final exam and a minimum of 60% in each course.

-The distance courses are delivered through Thompson Rivers University - Open Learning.
-For more information and to register for the distance courses listed above, refer to the TRU-OL website.
+The distance courses are delivered through Open Learning.
+Visit the Open Learning website.
+For more information and to register for the distance courses listed above.

-Investigate the TRU-OL exam dates to determine when you can write your final exam each month.
+Be sure to look at the Open Learning exam dates to determine when you can write your final exam each month.
 Students enrolled in the above online courses must register for final exams at least one month prior to writing.

 Note: The courses listed above are for fast-track students only or for students who have been given approval by the RT department.
 If students are declined a seat in fast-track and accept a seat in first year, they will need to register in the face-to-face RESP courses.
-If you register for these courses and successfully complete them prior to being accepted into the fast-track stream, it does not guarantee you a seat in the program.
+Registering for these courses and successfully completing them prior to being accepted into the fast-track option, does not guarantee you a seat in the program.